Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Calculation of Optical conductivity in VBS state using bond operator mean-field theory

 \section{Calculation of Optical conductivity in VBS state using bond operator mean-field theory}

-Having derived the simplified form {(\ref{eq:P_eff_symm})} of the polarization operator that will be useful in the VBS state (see below), we finally outline the general framework {for the computation of} the optical conductivity in the VBS state {by} using bond operator mean-field theory.
+Having derived the simplified form (\ref{eq:P_eff_symm}) of the polarization operator that will be useful for VBS states (see below), we finally outline a general framework for the computation of the optical conductivity in VBS states by using bond operator mean-field theory.
+To this effect, we start with a brief description of the bond operator mean-field theory in presence of the DM interactions \cite{2012_Hwang}.